ammbra/cat-adoption-batch/README.md

 ### Building and pushing the container image

-Before executing this step, connect to your container image registry and fill in your repository details in [pom.xml]:
+Before executing this step, connect to your container image registry and fill in your repository details in [pom.xml](pom.xml):

 ````
 <registry>[your_registry here]</registry>